top of page

 Little girl with glasses standing infront of en eye chart

-Risk Factors of Developing Vision Problems
+Risk Factors of Developing Vision Problems in Children

 The First Signs That Your Child Has Myopia

 Myopia, also known as nearsightedness, is a common eye condition in which distant objects appear blurry while near objects remain clear.
-This condition often develops in childhood and can worsen as the child grows.
+The condition often develops in childhood and can worsen as the child grows.

 Your child may have myopia if they exhibit the following signs: